-Disabling IPv6 on Linux
+Disabling IPv6 on Older Linux Kernels

 IPv6 is enabled by default on most Linux distributions.
 While IPv6adoption has grown, many environments still rely primarily on IPv4, and disabling IPv6 can simplify networking configurations or resolve compatibility issues.